 Cook means a person who performs all phases of kitchen activities including the preparation and presentation of vegetables, soups, sauces, meat, fish and poultry, cold kitchen items; desserts, baking, pastry; basic menu planning/costing as well as knowledge of safety, sanitation and food storage, and who has a knowledge of human and customer relations.
 A Professional Cook 1 usually works in a supervised environment and performs basic cooking and food preparation tasks utilizing knife skills, correct terminology, and a variety of cooking methods.
 They must be able to follow recipes, weigh and measure food accurately, and have an understanding of the major techniques and principles used in cooking, baking, and other aspects of food preparation.
 At this level, a professional cook should have a solid foundation of culinary skill.

-Details of the assessment criteria are contained within the Cook Assessment Information package.
-Please note that there is a fee attached to the practical assessment which is set by the training provider conducting the assessment and may range between $350-$500.
-A list of assessment venues is sent to you with your approval to challenge.
+Details of the assessment criteria are contained within the Cook Assessment General Information package.
+Candidates can view the practical assessment preparation package for Menu A, and Menu B. Please note that there is a fee attached to the practical assessment for challengers and re-assessment for apprentices which is set by the training provider conducting the assessment and may range between $350-$500.
+A list of assesment venues is sent to you with your approval to challenge.

 Challenge Certification/Recognize Prior Experience